phuongngo2904/Senior_Project/README.md

 pip -V
 ```
 # 2. Clone the project
-* Make sure you have git installer by checking its version:
+* Make sure you have git installed by checking its version:
 ```
 git --version
 ```